rweijnen/hame-relay/README.md

 - `username`: Your Hame account email address.
 When provided along with password, the tool will automatically fetch device information from the Hame API and display it in the logs.
 - `password`: Your Hame account password.
 Required when using automatic device information retrieval.
+- `enable_v154_decryption`: **(EXPERIMENTAL)** Enable AES decryption for v154 firmware messages (default: `false`).
+  When enabled, encrypted MQTT messages from devices will be decrypted before forwarding to the local broker, while the original encrypted messages are preserved when forwarding to the Marstek server.
+  Detailed debug logs will be generated to help verify decryption is working correctly.
 - `log_level`: Adjust log verbosity (`trace`, `debug`, `info`, `warn`, `error`, `fatal`).

 ## Development